makyo/drab-makyo.com/will/will.md

     * `chama` (DigitalOcean) - email server (arcane.cafe).
 Leave running for three months; minor modifications to each site may be made to announce pending closure.
     * `lagopus` (Linode) - personal server: files, Matrix server, a few simple pages.
 Retrieve files per *article 3, section 4*, then terminate.
 3. Dreamhost hosts DNS for several domains, as well as some sites such as \[adjective\]\[species\], and will thus need to be kept paid for at least one year.
-4. DigitalOcean hosts DNS for some domains, as well as some server assets, and will thust need to be kept paid for at least one year.
+4. DigitalOcean hosts DNS for some domains, as well as some server assets, and will thus need to be kept paid for at least one year.
 5. Domains are owned through NameCheap and are to be kept registered for at least one year.

 ### Section 6: Liquid Assets